-We’ve created a new educational tool to help you visualize and learn the differences between Protractor and Cypress APIs to move your tests over more rapidly: the Cypress Migrator!
+We’ve created an educational tool to help you visualize and learn the differences between Protractor and Cypress APIs to move your tests over more rapidly: the Cypress Migrator!

 The tool is a hands-on playground where you can easily paste in code snippets from Protractor to see what they look like in Cypress.
 It is worth noting that since there are major differences in the way Protractor code and Cypress code are written, it’s not intended, at this time, to be a tool that would transform entire folders or test suites.

 When the Protractor EOL was announced, we began developing resources and tools to help the community make a smooth transition to Cypress.
 We started with the Protractor Migration Guide followed shortly by our official Angular Schematic.

 In addition, we wanted to provide an interactive tool for users migrating their tests from other frameworks.
 We wanted something that could be used alongside our documentation to encourage learning the Cypress APIs.
 This is our first attempt at that tool.